 Finding Legal Assistance

 If you’ve been hurt on the job, you probably have some questions about workers’ compensation payments and settlements.
-Let Paul Giannetti help.
 As an experienced New York workers’ compensation attorney, Mr. Giannetti has the background and education to handle all aspects of your case.
 He will answer your questions so that you better understand the process, and he will fight for you to ensure that you are fully compensated and get all that you deserve.
-Call today for your free consultation and put Paul Giannetti to work for you.
+Call today for your free consultation.